Luwian language: Geographic and chronological distribution

 Other arguments were advanced for the extensive Luwian presence in western Anatolia in the late second millennium BC.
 In the Old Hittite version of the Hittite Code, some, if not all, of the Luwian-speaking areas were called Luwiya.
 Widmer (2007) has argued that the Mycenaean term ru-wa-ni-jo, attested in Linear B, refers to the same area. but the stem *Luwan- was recently shown to be non-existent.
 In a corrupt late copy of the Hittite Code the geographical term Luwiya is replaced with Arzawa a western Anatolian kingdom corresponding roughly with Mira and the Seha River Land.
 Therefore, several scholars shared the view that Luwian was spoken—to varying degrees—across a large portion of western Anatolia, including Troy (Wilusa), the Seha River Land (Sēḫa ~ Sēḫariya, i.e., the Greek Hermos river and Kaikos valley), and the Mira-Kuwaliya kingdom with its core being the Maeander valley.
-In a number of recent publications, however, the geographic identity between Luwiya and Arzawa was rejected or doubted.
+In a number of recent publications, however, the geographic identity between Luwiya and Arzawa has been rejected or doubted.
 In the post-Hittite era, the region of Arzawa came to be known as Lydia (Assyrian Luddu, Greek Λυδία), where the Lydian language was in use.
 The name Lydia has been derived from the name Luwiya (Lydian *lūda- < *luw(i)da- < luwiya-, with regular Lydian sound change y > d).
 The Lydian language, however, cannot be regarded as the direct descendant of Luwian and probably does not even belong to the Luwic group (see Anatolian languages).
 Therefore, none of the arguments in favour of the Luwian linguistic dominance in Western Asia Minor can be regarded as compelling, although the issue continues to be debated.

 Script and dialects

 Luwian was split into many dialects, which were written in two different writing systems.
 One of these was the Cuneiform Luwian which used the form of Old Babylonian cuneiform that had been adapted for the Hittite language.
 The other was Hieroglyphic Luwian, which was written in a unique native hieroglyphic script.
 The differences between the dialects are minor, but they affect vocabulary, style, and grammar.
 The different orthographies of the two writing systems may also hide some differences.

+According to Hittitologist Alwin Kloekhorst, Hieroglyphic Luwian may also be known as Empire Luwian or Iron Age Luwian, and is "closely related" to Cuneiform Luwian.
+Similarly, Alice Mouton and Ilya Yakubovich separate Luwian into two distinct varieties: cuneiform and hieroglyphic – the latter of a more prestigious and elite use.